Boat Propellers: Repairs & Replacement Guide

 2. Repair or replace the prop when damaged or bent.

-3. If needed, replace the rubber or plastic hub that sits between the propeller and the propshaft.
+3. Replace the rubber or plastic hub between the propeller and prop shaft if needed.

 4. Always carry a spare propeller onboard—just like a spare tire.